Questions about how to stream

 We sure are!
 Stop by BELD's office at 150 Potter Road for a live demonstration.
 See streaming in action, ask questions and learn how easy it is to start streaming—and saving money—right away!
 You can also sign up for BELD Internet at the demos.

 Yes, BELD can set up one streaming device (like a Roku Streaming Stick) in your home, as our schedule permits.
-Installation is free, but you do need to purchase the Roku for $49.95.
+Installation is free, but you must have the streaming device ready for the technician at the time of install.

 Before we come, make sure you've signed up for the streaming providers you'd like to use, like YouTubeTV or Netflix.
 Once you have those accounts, we can show you how connect them to your TVs.